Bees and chickens: companions or not?

 As mentioned before, bees and chickens can easily cohabitate in your backyard together, however, if proven otherwise.
 Ideally, we would recommend keeping your bees closest to your garden to pollinate.
 If you don’t have a front and back garden to separate the two, we suggest creating an enclosure for your beehive.
 Although this will help keep your flock away, your hive may venture towards your coop if they find food scraps or water.
 Make sure to leave safe water areas inside your hive enclosure to prevent them from venturing too far.
 Additionally, you can use poultry nipples, much like those of our EZ-Fill Waterers to prevent visits from thirsty bees.

 Overall keeping bees and chickens together can make for a greater, backyard farming experience.
 Not only do you receive the joy of collecting fresh eggs, but you also witness the cycle of life.
 Although small, bees can still thrive in your backyard space with your current or future feathered companions.
 Given a few simple considerations, adding one or both of these backyard farming super companions can further expand your experience & journey.

 We hope you found these tips helpful for your backyard farming journey.
+To learn more about what we offer, check out our chicken coops for sale.
 Have questions or comments regarding anything mentioned in this blog post?
-Please feel free to email us at email@example.com or give us a call at 877-741-2667.
+Please feel free to contact us via email at email@example.com or give us a call at 877-741-2667.